 Following are recommended guiding principles in determination of an updated governance model for Grace United Church:

-• Principles of Holy Manners will be adhered to at all times.
+• Principles of Grace-FULL conversations and Holy Manners will be adhered to at all times.

 • “Levels” of governance should be minimal – a “relatively-flat” organizational model should work the best in terms of overall effectiveness.